enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 consider all these aspects as part of a comprehensive investigation of demographics on game show survival.

-## Data Sources & Cleaning:
+## Data Sources & Cleaning

-In order to analyze the show *Survivor*, we used data sources from the `castaway_details` and `castaways` datasets[^4], as well as others, from the `survivoR` package.[^5] This fan-made package contains data from all seasons of the U.S. TV show *Survivor*.
+In order to analyze the show *Survivor*, we used data sources from the `castaway_details` and `castaways` datasets[^4], as well as others, from the `survivoR` package.[^5] This fan-made package contains data from all seasons of *Survivor*.
 According to the authors of the package, “the data was sourced from Wikipedia and the Survivor Wiki.
 Other data, such as the tribe colours, was manually recorded and entered by myself and contributors.”
 As each dataset contained distinct information on the contestants for each season, it was necessary to use joins to combine datasets to produce a final dataset to be analyzed.
 This was performed using a full join on the contestants’ full names.
-It should be noted that a few contestants appear in multiple seasons, however we treated them as separate throughout most of our analysis for the purposes of getting an accurate picture of each season.
+It should be noted that contestants can appear in multiple seasons; we rely on contestant occurrences as the unit of analysis throughout most of our analysis.
 Additionally, in order to standardize our results for the survival analysis and exploratory data analysis, we removed seasons 2, 41, 42, and 43 as the seasons contained data for a different number of days from